How Much Does a Sump Pump Cost to Install?

 FAQs

-Deciding on sump pump installation while staying within your budget can be a daunting process.
-Here are some frequently asked questions about sump pump costs to help guide you in your decisions.
+Deciding on sump pump installation while staying within a budget can be a daunting process for homeowners.
+Here are some frequently asked questions about sump pump costs to help guide homeowners in their decisions.

 Q. How long does a sump pump last on average?

-On average, a sump pump can last about 10 years.
+On average, a sump pump can last about 7 to 10 years.
 Some better quality pumps can last between 10 and 30 years.

 Q. Can I install a sump pump on my own?